ENGN2912B-2016/CNN-B/readme.md

 Welcome to __CNN-B__, a repository for the C++ team project by _Zijun Cui_, _Zhenhua Tian_ and _Lemeng Wang_.

 This is a Caffe-based Object Classification project.
 3 convolutional neural networks have been used: CaffeNet, AlexNet, and GoogleNet.
-Object classifications have been performed on the photos of 6 different objects: a trash bin, a basketball, a screw, a pen, a printer, and a monitor.
-For each object, 10 photos have been taken with different scales.
+Object classifications have been performed on photos of 6 different objects: a trash bin, a basketball, a screw, a pen, a printer, and a monitor.
+To study the relation between the accuracy of classification and the size of an object, 10 photos have been taken for each object.
+The object has been scaled differently in each photo.
 Qt interface has been integrated into Caffe, fulfilling functions of image input, network customization, and prediction output.

 Our own images can be found in the folder `~/examples/Images`